-The DSL monitors the electronic case management systems.
-At St Bartholomew's Primary we utilise CPOMS to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
+All staff record concerns about children, ensuring that the quality of information is accurate, proportionate and assessments/referrals are made if/when appropriate.
+The DSL monitors referrals listed on CPOMS to 'triage' concerns made by staff and to lead upon actions or interventions when necessary.
 The recording and storing of information are kept in-line with the Data Protection Act 2018 and General Data Protection.
-The safeguarding and child protection records are kept in a secure location, away from academic records and there is a clear recording process of transfer, in or out, which if paper file transfer, using the transfer of records form which is signed by the sending and receiving settings and a copy of this form kept by both.
+The safeguarding records are kept in a secure location, away from academic records and there is a clear recording process of transfer, in or out, which if paper file transfer, using the 'transfer of records' form which is signed by the sending and receiving settings and a copy of this form kept by both.

-When a parent chooses to remove their child/ren from school to receive EHE (Elective Home Education), the DSL will pass on any safeguarding concerns and the safeguarding file, if there is one, to the EHE Team within Staffordshire County Council and inform other professionals who may be involved with that child.
+When a parent chooses to remove their child/ren from school to receive EHE (Elective Home Education), the DSL will pass on any safeguarding concerns and the safeguarding file, if there is one, to the EHE Team within Staffordshire County Council (electivehomeeducation@staffordshire.gov.uk) and inform other professionals who may be involved with that child.